sirrobot01/debrid-blackhole/README.md

 </details>

-### Proxy

-**Note**: Proxy has stopped working for Real Debrid, Debrid Link, and All Debrid.
-It still works for Torbox.
-This is due to the changes in the API of the Debrid Providers.

-The proxy is useful in filtering out un-cached Debrid torrents.
-The proxy is a simple HTTP proxy that requires basic authentication.
-The proxy can be enabled by setting the `proxy.enabled` to `true` in the config file.
-The proxy listens on the port `8181` by default.
-The username and password can be set in the config file.

 ### Repair Worker

 The repair worker is a simple worker that checks for missing files in the Arrs(Sonarr, Radarr, etc).
 It's particularly useful for files either deleted by the Debrid provider or files with bad symlinks.